alisaifee/coredis/README.md

 - Responses are mapped as between RESP and python types as possible.

-- For higher level concepts such as Pipelines, LUA Scripts, PubSub & Streams abstractions are provided to simplify interaction requires pre-defined sequencing of redis commands (see [Command Wrappers](https://coredis.readthedocs.io/en/latest/api.html#command-wrappers)) and the [Handbook](https://coredis.readthedocs.io/en/latest/handbook/index.html).
+- For higher level concepts such as Pipelines, LUA Scripts, PubSub & Streams abstractions are provided to encapsulate recommended patterns (see [Command Wrappers](https://coredis.readthedocs.io/en/latest/api.html#command-wrappers)) and the [Handbook](https://coredis.readthedocs.io/en/latest/handbook/index.html).

 > **Warning**